 Temperature in Perspective

-But a closer look at temperatures shows that the rise in Earth’s average temperature over the last 130 years has been only about 1.3 degrees Fahrenheit or 0.7 degrees Celsius.
-In Chicago, temperatures typically swing from about -5°F on the coldest winter day to about 95°F on the hottest summer day, about 100 degrees in a single year.
-Compared to the annual swing in daily Chicago temperatures, the one degree rise is global temperatures during the Modern Warming has been tiny.
+But a closer look at temperatures shows that the rise in Earth’s average temperature over the last 140 years has been only about 1.2 degrees Celsius or 1.8 degrees Fahrenheit.
+In Chicago, temperatures typically swing from about -5°F on the coldest winter day to about 95°F on the hottest summer day, or about 100 degrees in a single year.
+Compared to the annual swing in daily Chicago temperatures, the one-degree Celsius rise is global temperatures during the Modern Warming has been tiny.

 So have past temperatures been constant, as the Climatists claim?
 Most geologists know that the sites of London, New York, and Chicago, along with much of the Northern Hemisphere, were buried in ice 20,000 years ago during the last ice age.
 Global temperatures changed as much as 7°-12°C as Earth moved from glacial to interglacial periods in geologic history.

 In addition to the ice ages, a vast body of additional evidence shows that Earth’s temperatures are always changing.
-While the database of modern thermometer measurements only stretches back 130 years, proxy data allows a look at more distant past temperatures.
+While the database of modern thermometer measurements only stretches back 140 years, proxy data allows a look at more distant past temperatures.
 Measurements of oxygen isotope proxies from ice cores in Greenland show periodic warm and cool periods including the Medieval Warm Period and the Little Ice Age, when temperatures were both warmer and cooler than today’s temperatures.
+The measurements also show multi-century-long periods when Earth’s surface temperatures were warmer than temperatures of today.
+Today’s temperatures are not historically warm.
 Natural climate change is not only real, but continuous.

 The Greenhouse Effect